NMEA 2000 DBC File + License - Decode Your Marine Data

 We do not recommend editing the DBC file unless you're an advanced user.
 While we can offer some basic support on your DBC file, we can't help with detailed editing of the file.
 However, if you're interested in learning more on this topic, see our DBC intro.

-The legal licensing for using this DBC file is linked to the license for the NMEA 2000® Appendix A & B. That means that using the NMEA 2000 decoding rules falls under the same terms as if you were creating the DBC manually using your NMEA 2000® Appendix A & B PDF.
+The legal licensing for using this DBC file is linked to the license for the NMEA 2000® Appendix A & B PDF, which is included.
+That means that using the NMEA 2000 decoding rules falls under the same terms as if you were creating the DBC manually using the NMEA 2000® Appendix A & B PDF.
 If revisions are made to the NMEA 2000 DBC file we offer (e.g. based on errors/omissions), we will inform you and send you an updated version free of charge.
 However, if you wish to get a more recent version than the one you originally purchased, you would need to both acquire the updated license from NMEA and the updated DBC from us.

 The construction of the DBC file is done in a programmatic way and involves a number of tests throughout.
 However, if you do spot an inconsistency or a signal that is decoded in an unexpected way, please contact us - it may be related to an error in the original source data, or in our conversion process.
 We will then fix the issue and send out an updated version of the DBC file, as well as report any issues with the source material to the NMEA organization.